-Spices and seasonings in culinary artBasic spices for the kitchen are seeds, bark, or roots that enhance or even define the flavor and aroma of food.
+Basic spices for the kitchen are seeds, bark, or roots that enhance or even define the flavor and aroma of food.
 A well-thought-out combination of spices with dishes and beverages adds the necessary sharpness, acidity, bitterness, astringency, or sweetness to the ingredients.
 The knowledge of how to use spices greatly influences the impression of a dish and the assessment of a chef’s skill.
-To avoid ruining a culinary ensemble, one must have an understanding of the harmony of aromas and flavors, be familiar with the types of spices, their usage characteristics, and the rules for storing them.
+To avoid ruining a culinary ensemble, one must understand the harmony of aromas and flavors, be familiar with types of spices, know their usage characteristics, and learn the rules for storing them.

 Flavors and Trade

-As a result of the Crusades, the supply of spices increased, and their prices gradually fell.
-When Venice gained almost complete monopoly over spice trade, the search for alternative supplies prompted explorers to equip numerous expeditions to chart new routes to the East.
+As a result of the Crusades, the supply of spices increased and their prices gradually fell.
+When Venice gained an almost complete monopoly over the spice trade, the search for alternative supplies prompted explorers to equip numerous expeditions to chart new routes to the East.
 The cost of spices decreased as Dutch and British companies gained control over their delivery to Europe.
 The reduction in prices for previously inaccessible spices (due to the complexity of hand harvesting and limited extraction, only saffron remained expensive) dispelled the myth of their magical properties.
 For a time, spices even lost their former popularity.

 Rules for Using Spices